 Violence ignites after raids at Al Aqsa mosque in Jerusalem

-For two days, Israeli police have raided the Al Aqsa mosque in Jerusalem.
-Israel says they were going after Palestinians stockpiling rocks and fireworks.
-Soon, militants fired rockets into Israel.
+After two days of Israeli police raids in the Al Aqsa mosque in Jerusalem, militants fired rockets into Israel from Gaza and Lebanon — raising fears of an escalating conflict.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.